Castle Rock Wealth Management LLC Makes New $2.07 Million Investment in Alphabet Inc. (NASDAQ:GOOGL)

-Castle Rock Wealth Management LLC bought a new position in shares of Alphabet Inc. (NASDAQ:GOOGL – Free Report) during the 4th quarter, according to its most recent 13F filing with the SEC.
-The fund bought 15,259 shares of the information services provider’s stock, valued at approximately $2,066,000.
+Castle Rock Wealth Management LLC acquired a new stake in shares of Alphabet Inc. (NASDAQ:GOOGL – Free Report) during the 4th quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
+The institutional investor acquired 15,259 shares of the information services provider’s stock, valued at approximately $2,066,000.

-Other large investors have also made changes to their positions in the company.
-DC Investments Management LLC acquired a new position in shares of Alphabet during the 1st quarter worth $114,000.
-Bridgefront Capital LLC acquired a new stake in shares of Alphabet in the first quarter valued at approximately $225,000.
-Worth Asset Management LLC purchased a new position in shares of Alphabet during the 1st quarter worth approximately $206,000.
-Eudaimonia Advisors LLC raised its position in shares of Alphabet by 15.1% during the 1st quarter.
-Eudaimonia Advisors LLC now owns 99 shares of the information services provider’s stock worth $275,000 after purchasing an additional 13 shares during the last quarter.
-Finally, Aspire Capital Advisors LLC purchased a new stake in Alphabet in the 1st quarter valued at approximately $281,000.
-Hedge funds and other institutional investors own 35.08% of the company’s stock.
+Several other hedge funds and other institutional investors have also recently bought and sold shares of the company.
+Live Oak Investment Partners purchased a new stake in Alphabet in the fourth quarter valued at approximately $26,000.
+VitalStone Financial LLC grew its holdings in shares of Alphabet by 1,900.0% during the 2nd quarter.
+VitalStone Financial LLC now owns 280 shares of the information services provider’s stock worth $34,000 after purchasing an additional 266 shares during the period.
+Sanctuary Wealth Management L.L.C. acquired a new stake in Alphabet during the 4th quarter worth approximately $34,000.
+Turim 21 Investimentos Ltda. acquired a new position in Alphabet during the third quarter valued at approximately $38,000.
+Finally, Meritage Group LP increased its holdings in Alphabet by 1,061.5% in the 3rd quarter.
+Meritage Group LP now owns 302 shares of the information services provider’s stock valued at $40,000 after purchasing an additional 276 shares in the last quarter.
+35.08% of the stock is owned by hedge funds and other institutional investors.

-Alphabet (NASDAQ:GOOGL – Get Free Report) last posted its quarterly earnings data on Tuesday, January 30th.
-The information services provider reported $1.64 EPS for the quarter, topping analysts’ consensus estimates of $1.60 by $0.04.
-The firm had revenue of $86.31 billion during the quarter, compared to analyst estimates of $70.77 billion.
+Alphabet (NASDAQ:GOOGL – Get Free Report) last released its quarterly earnings results on Tuesday, January 30th.
+The information services provider reported $1.64 earnings per share for the quarter, beating analysts’ consensus estimates of $1.60 by $0.04.
 Alphabet had a net margin of 24.01% and a return on equity of 27.22%.
-During the same quarter last year, the business posted $1.05 EPS.
-On average, research analysts predict that Alphabet Inc. will post 6.77 EPS for the current fiscal year.
+The business had revenue of $86.31 billion for the quarter, compared to the consensus estimate of $70.77 billion.
+During the same quarter last year, the firm earned $1.05 EPS.
+As a group, sell-side analysts predict that Alphabet Inc. will post 6.77 earnings per share for the current fiscal year.

 Alphabet Inc offers various products and platforms in the United States, Europe, the Middle East, Africa, the Asia-Pacific, Canada, and Latin America.
 It operates through Google Services, Google Cloud, and Other Bets segments.
 The Google Services segment provides products and services, including ads, Android, Chrome, devices, Gmail, Google Drive, Google Maps, Google Photos, Google Play, Search, and YouTube.